Free Tax Refund Calculator

 Free tax refund calculator for 2026.
-Estimate your federal and state tax refund or amount owed.
-Includes standard/itemized deductions, child tax credit, and EIC.
+Estimate your federal and state tax refund based on income, withholding, deductions, and credits.
+No sign-up required.

 How This Calculator Works